jeremygradisher/react-router/README.md

 # React-router Introduction

-## Creating a multi-page React application with Navigation
+## Creating a SPA React application with with dynamic, client-side routing

 $ npm install